-Students needing additional instruction in reading and math skills may be referred to the respective Principal or SAT team.
 Students needing individualized assistance may need to be taught in a different way from other students.
 However, they must be made to feel a part of the main group in every possible way.
 This instruction time is only supplemental to the regular academic program.
 These students are to be phased in and out of supplemental work as smoothly and quickly as possible.
-Parents must be advised prior to placing a student into this instruction.
-Further training will be conducted in this area, if needed.
+Any accommodations will be determined by the Students Assistance Team (SAT).